Scan-o-Matic/scanomatic/README.md

 # Features that would be nice if included

-* Ability to calibrate and add a new grayscale with using old as refernce.
+* Ability to calibrate and add a new grayscale with using old as reference.
 * Validation of that a grayscale is producing acceptable values in a scanner over time
 * Showing of gridding in Status and QC-view.
-(API exists, viewing in regridding exists)
+(API exists, viewing in re-gridding exists)
-* Showing of logfiles for a project at various stages and views (API exists).
+* Showing of log-files for a project at various stages and views (API exists).
 * Showing of the instructions given at various stages to Scan-o-matic (API exists).
 * `scan-o-matic_as_service_check` script should allow for reboot as well
 * Fixture creation image selection should allow to select file on server as well as uploading image